 It is important to note that a majority of individuals never show any symptoms of PAD.

 While PAD occurs in the legs and arteries, Podiatrists can diagnose PAD.
 Podiatrists utilize a test called an ankle-brachial index (ABI).
 An ABI test compares blood pressure in your arm to you ankle to see if any abnormality occurs.
 Ultrasound and imaging devices may also be used.

 Fortunately, lifestyle changes such as maintaining a healthy diet, exercising, managing cholesterol and blood sugar levels, and quitting smoking, can all treat PAD.
 Medications that prevent clots from occurring can be prescribed.
 Finally, in some cases, surgery may be recommended.

-If you have any questions please feel free to contact one of our offices located in Princeton and West Windsor, NJ.
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.
+If you have any questions, please feel free to contact one of our offices located in Princeton and West Windsor, NJ.
+We offer the newest diagnostic and treatment technologies for all your foot care needs.